green-spaces/enum-derived/crates-io.md

 Rand allows for a random variant of an enum to be generated.
 This can be particularly useful when testing and the specific variant isn't important.

+The `rand` crates `rand::random` method must have an implementation  for each type used in a variant to be able to generate the enum.

 ```rust
 use enum_derived::Rand;